Washington Nationals tap Dominican Republic pipeline

 I planned on seeing Soto again during Harrisburg’s next visit to Bowie, Maryland.
 However, the Nats called him after just eight games in Harrisburg.
 Now we can see him in Washington, D.C., at big league prices.

-When he called up Soto, Mike Rizzo, Washington’s general manager cited, Soto’s ability to pass on pitches that aren’t in the strike zone.
+When he called up Soto, Mike Rizzo, Washington’s general manager, cited Soto’s ability to pass up pitches that aren’t in the strike zone.
 This goes against the stereotype of Dominican Republic players as free swingers.
 The saying goes, “you can’t walk yourself off the island.”
 In other words, if you want to impress major league scouts enough to make the jump to the U.S., you had better be up there swinging.

 I wonder whether this adage still holds true.
 Scouts now fully appreciate the value of bases on balls, and I’m sure the baseball academies run by big league teams stress this to prospects.
 Young DR players may not be able to walk their way into an academy, but I suspect that walking can help you move up the ladder from there.